-1. Wearing down your teeth
+1. Bruxism wears down your teeth.

 As your teeth relentlessly rub together from bruxism, the repeated friction and pressure can quickly wear down the chewing surfaces of your teeth.
 This may be minor at first, but the more your teeth become worn, the weaker they’ll be against bruxism pressure in the future.
 This means they’ll be at a higher risk of becoming damaged, and in addition, they can make it harder for you to bite and chew comfortably.

-2. Throwing your bite off balance
+2. Teeth grinding can throw your bite off balance.

 When your teeth are worn down, they can no longer meet other squarely when you bite down.
 The worse the condition gets, the more difficult it will be for your jaw and bite to function properly.
 Besides the discomfort of a crooked bite, this can also increase your risks of developing a serious jaw dysfunction.

-3. Leading to TMJ disorder
+3. Bruxism can lead to TMJ disorder.

 The more work it takes for your jaw to move, the more strained your jaw’s joints and muscles will be.
 Before long, this strain can lead to TMJ (temporomandibular joint) disorder, in which your jaw’s joints can’t function properly and the act of biting and chewing can become extremely painful.